Mast Cell Activation Syndrome (MCAS)

 MCAS is a rapidly developing topic, and research surrounding it is relatively recent.

-Because of this, diagnosis is currently based on symptoms and exclusion of other causes.
+Diagnosis is currently based on symptoms and the exclusion of other causes.
 Uniform testing protocols are not agreed upon.

 People with MCAS do not have extra mast cells like other mast cell disorders.
 The number of mast cells is normal, but they are overactive.
 MCAS diagnosis is made after the other mast cell disorders and “look-alike” conditions are ruled out.
 Gene mutations are not seen in MCAS as in other mast cell disorders.